SciCatProject/documentation/Development/StartHere.md

 ```
 ##### component-config.json

-If you want to use rabbitMQ to reach out to a microservice through the Jobs mechanism in scicat you will need to edit the component-config.json file.
+If you want to use RabbitMQ to reach out to a microservice through the Jobs mechanism in Scicat you will need to edit the component-config.json file.
 You will also need to add the `queue: "rabbitmq"` line in the
 config.local.js file for this to work (see above section.)
-In order to connect to rabbitMQ you will need the user and password already defined in a rabbitMQ service to connect.
+In order to connect to rabbitMQ you will need a user and password already defined in a rabbitMQ service to connect and the service should be up and running.
 To set this up add the following to the component-config.json and change the username and password to those you have defined in your rabbitMQ service.
-The connection is done through uri so you will need to give the hostname of your rabbitmq service here:
+Also edit the hostname in the `uri` field to be the hostname of your RabbitMQ service.

 ```
 "../node_modules/loopback-component-mq/lib":{